 “We were all over Blue Point, Sayville and Long Island,” said O’Connor, whose three-bedroom, Cape Cod house in Blue Point served as a primary film set for “One Moment” during 20 days of recording in July and August 2019.

-“These business were so good to us.
+“These businesses were so good to us.
 At Blue Goose, we were there all day and ran into their dinner hour,” she continued.
 “Cornucopia let us in to film before they opened.
 We even used Dorothy from Dorothy’s Fine Jewelry in the jewelry store scene.”

 Another aspect of “One Moment” that will touch your heart is that it posthumously stars legendary actor Danny Aiello.